jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-26-install-jdk-on-macos.md

 Go to [AdoptOpenJDK](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot).
 I prefer these prebuilt OpenJDK binaries as they are maintained with fixes to the JDK.

 Download the release you need.
-I currently us the 11 LTS release.
+I currently use the 11 LTS release.
 Now run the installer.

 ## Where Is It?